openplans/openblock-old/docs/packages/ebdata.rst

 ================

 The retrieval package contains a framework for writing scrapers for structured data.
-There are many examples of how to use this framework in different situation in the :doc:`everyblock` package.
+Some examples can be found in ``ebdata/ebdata/scrapers/``.
+There are more (unmaintained) examples of how to use this framework in different situations in the everyblock_ package.

 (For scraping data from unstructured sites, eg. sites that lack feeds or machine-consumable API, it may be better to build on the ebdata.blobs_ package.)

-The most commonly used scraper is the ``NewsItemListDetailScraper``.
+The most commonly used scraper base class is the ``NewsItemListDetailScraper``.
 It handles scraping list/detail types of sites, and creating or updating NewsItem objects.
 "List" could be an RSS or Atom feed, or an HTML index, which links to "detail" pages;